Page width Text size

 Fruit Fly Operational Agreement

 The Fruit Fly Council have developed an operational agreement to reduce the potentially devastating impact of a fruit fly incursion.
-The agreement was signed by the relevant industry groups on 9 May 2016, marking the first agreement of its kind (Read news story).
+The agreement was signed by the relevant industry groups on 9 May 2016, marking the first agreement of its kind.
+The agreement was renewed in 2022.

 The overarching outcome sought from the OA is that GIA Deed Signatories will work together to reduce impacts to the horticulture sector from fruit fly by: